 With the ownership of the club now in the hands of the Trust and the Presidents, the TGFC has undergone a revamp in order to facilitate the greater involvement of fans in the running of Portsmouth Football Club.

-To se the Meeting notes please go to HERE nd if you hve any questions or comment on the Conference please email firstname.lastname@example.org
+if you have any questions or comment on the Conference please email email@example.com

 The TGFC Aims and Objectives